 It’s also worth noting that many of the benefits of Pilates will actually directly combat the effects of ageing.
-For instance, Pilates help to support posture and alleviate joint pain which can become issues later in life.
+For instance, Pilates helps to support posture and alleviate joint pain which can become an issue later in life.

 For more information about the benefits of Pilates, have a look at our About Pilates page.